-Our owner Peg Abbott has made over a dozen trips to Kenya, a place she treasures for its wealth of birds and wildlife in diverse and scenic landscapes.
-Designed to show off East Africa’s incredible birds as well as wildlife (lions, leopards, cheetah, jackals, genets, zebras, elephants, gazelles and more!), our route will include western Kenya’s Kakamega Forest, bird-rich rift-valley lakes at Baringo, Nakuru and Naivasha, in combination with world-class wildlife viewing during 4 nights in Kenya’s Massai Mara, part of the Sergengeti Ecosystem.
+We treasure Kenya as a prime African destination, famous for its wealth of birds and wildlife in diverse and scenic landscapes.
+Designed to show off East Africa’s incredible birds as well as wildlife (lions, leopards, cheetah, jackals, genets, zebras, elephants, gazelles and more!), our route will include western Kenya’s endemic-rich Kakamega Forest, the Rift-Valley lakes of Baringo, Nakuru and Naivasha, in combination with world-class wildlife viewing during 4 nights in Kenya’s Massai Mara, part of the Sergengeti Ecosystem.
 Direct flights to Nairobi make getting there easier now; a short flight back from the Mara with its teeming wildlife is memorable and reduces driving time at the tour’s end.

 - Feed and interact with Giraffes and explore the Karen Blixen Museum in Nairobi

-- Explore the Rift Valley whilst enjoying a boat ride on Lake Baringo
+- Explore the Rift Valley near Lake Baringo, enjoy boat ride on lakes famous for flamingos

 - Cross the Equator!

-- Watch for Black and White Rhinos near Lake Nakuru National Park
+- Watch for Black and White Rhinos in Lake Nakuru National Park

 Our amazing adventure kicks off in Nairobi, Kenya’s capital city.
-Whether you arrived yesterday* or today, you are met at the airport by one of our local representatives and transferred to our hotel.
-You receive a quick briefing on the next day’s activities and then take time to rest and relax at the hotel.
+Whether you arrived yesterday or come in today, you are met at the airport by one of our local representatives and transferred to our hotel.
+Today you receive a quick briefing on tomorrow’s activities and then take time to rest and relax at the hotel.
 There are two restaurants, with indoor and outdoor seating in a safe and relaxing environment where you can refuel and be ready for your safari that kicks off tomorrow.
-Gather informally with others group members who have arrived early or simply join the full group the following day as we kick-start our amazing adventure.
+Gather informally with other group members who have arrived early or simply join the full group the following day as we kick-start our amazing adventure.

 Accommodations at the Ole Sereni Hotel (B)

-Peg Abbott joins you alongside our expert local guides.
+Jon Atwood joins you alongside our expert local guides.
 Our hotel is located close to the airport and lies adjacent to Nairobi National Park.
 You may pick up some introductory bird species on your way, like the splendidly-colored Superb Starling or the majestic Marabou Stork.
+Today is designed for a leisurely start to some of Nairobi’s top attractions.

-This afternoon, we have a leisurely trip to the Giraffe Centre.
+After birding with our breakfast on an outdoor patio, we head off to the Giraffe Centre.
 This local attraction breeds the endangered Rothschild’s Giraffe and repatriates them back into the wild.
 We enjoy a nice lecture about the conservation work being done here.
 Afterwards, we get to feed and interact with the giraffes!
-A grand start to the trip!
+A grand start to the trip.

 Accommodations at the Ole Sereni Airport Hotel, Nairobi (meals available but not included this day)